stephen-khan/feature_infection/README.md

 #Feature Infection
-> Assign new features to your users while maintaining the same features for users that need to collaborate.
+> Assign new features to groups of your users while making sure that collaborators are working with the same features.

 ## Introduction